kontan/Parsect/readme.md

 ## License

-Parsect is licensed under MIT License.
+Parsect is licensed under the MIT License.

     The MIT License